manavinair/manavinair/README.md

 1) Document Sentiment Analysis
 2) Trust based Sentiment Analysis on Social Network

-I looking to collaborate on more data analysis projects.
+I am looking to collaborate on more data analysis projects.

 You can reach me on:
 Email: manavinair20@gmail.com